-1. The closing devices need not be operable from within the single spaces and may be located in centralized positions.
-Engine room casings, cargo machinery spaces, electric motor rooms and steering gear compartments are generally considered as spaces not covered by paragraph 3.2.6 and therefore the requirement for closing devices need not be applied to these spaces.
+1. The closing devices that need not be operable from within the single spaces and may be located in centralized positions.

-2. The closing devices are to give a reasonable degree of gas tightness.
-Ordinary steel fire-flaps without gaskets/seals are not to be considered satisfactory.
+- 2. Engine room casings, cargo machinery spaces, electric motor rooms and steering gear compartments are generally considered as spaces not covered by paragraph 3.2.6 and therefore the requirement for closing devices need not be applied to these spaces. - 3.
+The closing devices should to give a reasonable degree of gas tightness.
+Ordinary steel fire-flaps without gaskets/seals should not to be considered satisfactory. - 4.
+Regardless of this interpretation, the closing devices shall be operable from outside of the protected space (SOLAS regulation II-2/5.2.1.1).